Key Information

 A list of committee members can be found on the notice board in the entrance porch of the Playgroup and on the website.

-Fees are paid monthly; cheques should be made payable to ‘Sutton St James Playgroup’.
+Fees are paid monthly; cheques should be made payable to ‘Sutton St James Pre-School’.
 The price of a session at pre-school is currently £11.70.

 As our costs are ongoing, fees must still be paid if your child is not present, as we have reserved a place for your child.

-Sutton St James Playgroup runs for 38 weeks of the year, term dates are available on the parent information board and on our website.
+Sutton St James Pre-School runs for 38 weeks of the year, term dates are available on the parent information board and on our website.

 We are registered with Ofsted and in receipt of the Early Years Educational Entitlement, therefore we offer funded places for 3- and 4- year-olds.
 The pre-school will apply for your child’s funding the full term after their 3rd birthday on your behalf.
 Funding is available as long as a contract and declaration are completed each full term.